-Dorset: more commonly known as Cider Country, it’s is a lovely place to visit, and full of dog-friendly pubs.
+Dorset: more commonly known as Cider Country, it’s is a lovely place to visit, and full of dog-friendly beaches as well as dog-friendly pubs.
 You’ll be hard pushed to find somewhere this lovely, dog-friendly, and enthusiastic about cider.

 Top 5 Dog Friendly Pubs in Dorset